-Upper cervical chiropractic care is extremely specialized and vitally important.
+Upper cervical chiropractic care is extremely dedicated and vitally important.
 The care is “specific” because of the unique structure and function of the upper cervical spine–the Atlas and the Axis.
 These two vertebrae, unlike any other in the spine, are primarily held in place by ligaments and muscles, instead of bone.
 While this allows for greater mobility, structural stability is susceptible to misalignments from traumas such as falls, auto accidents, sports injuries, and birth traumas.
 Misalignments at this level may produce irritation to the brain stem and nervous system, and compromise an individual’s health.

 Due to the global effect of an upper cervical misalignment, a delicate and specified protocol is necessary when examining and caring for each patient.
 The manifestations of an upper cervical misalignment are far-reaching.
 Therefore, the objective of Upper Cervical protocol is to accurately identify the position of the vertebrae.